bilal1718/ReactCode_Snippets/Recipe_App/Readme.md

 The file for recipe app in React JS.
 The app has inherited mapping.
-Also has Pagination
+Also has Pagination and search filter